nrvcf/nrvcf.github.io/about/affiliation/index.md

 layout: about
 ---

-ekklesia Blacksburg is a new Baptist church affiliated with the SBCV of the Southern Baptist Convention (SBC) being started in Blacksburg, Virginia.
+New River Valley Christian Fellowship is a new Baptist church affiliated with the SBCV of the Southern Baptist Convention (SBC) being started in Blacksburg, Virginia.